Cybersecurity vs Information Security: What’s the Difference?

 You can use either term effectively if you do two things:

-- Stay consistent: keep the same meaning across policies, pages, and discussions.
+- Stay consistent: Use the same meaning across policies and discussions.

-Simple rule: If your audience is general, “cybersecurity” is widely recognized.
-If your audience is governance-focused, “information security” often communicates broader scope.
+Simple rule: For general audiences, “cybersecurity” is widely recognized.
+For governance and policy, “information security” often communicates broader scope.